 WHAT IF A MEMBER’S REQUEST FOR AN EXPEDITED REVIEW IS DENIED?

 If the Plan denies a member’s request to file an expedited appeal, it will process the request under the standard timeframe and make a determination within 30 calendar day.
 The Plan will notify the member orally that their expedited request will be handled under the standard timeframe and will send a written notice of our decision to deny the expedited appeal request within 2 days of receiving the request.

 WHAT IS A STATE FAIR HEARING?

-Members have the right to request a State Fair Hearing and have their case reviewed by an Administrative Law Judge from the NYS Office of Administrative Hearings (OAH) if the Plan’s decision about an appeal is not in the member’s favor, OAH will issue a written decision to either uphold or reverse the plan’s decision.
+Members have the right to request a State Fair Hearing and have their case reviewed by an Administrative Law Judge from the NYS Office of Administrative Hearings (OAH) if the Plan’s decision about an appeal is not in the member’s favor.
+OAH will issue a written decision to either uphold or reverse the plan’s decision.
 However, the State of New York requires that member exhaust the plan’s internal appeal process before a fair hearing is requested.
-Members may seek redress of adverse determinations simultaneously through the plan’s internal process and the State Fair Hearing process.
-A member may also seek a fair hearing for the plan’s failure to act with reasonable promptness with respect to such services.
+A Fair Hearing must be filed within 120 days from the date of the plan’s Final Adverse Determination notice.

 WHAT IS AN EXTERNAL APPEAL?